Michael-F-Bryan/static-analyser-in-rust/src/codemap.md

         fm
     }

-    pub fn lookup(&self, span: Span) -> &str {
+    /// Get the substring that this `Span` corresponds to. pub fn lookup(&self, span: Span) -> &str {
         for filemap in &self.files {
             if let Some(substr) = filemap.lookup(span) {